gourteacher/android_course_questions/README.md

 - The application reads a restaurants JSON file and builds a list of restaurants.
 - We then display the list of the names of the restaurants  in the TextView.

+### Branch up_navigation_question
+- Add Up Navigation with a third activity that comes back to first activity